 For my birthday I invited Jen, Ben and Sam to my party.

-For my birthday I invited Jen, Ben, and Sam to my party.
+For my birthday, I invited Jen, Ben, and Sam to my party.

 Finally, I was able to go to the farm.

-Instantly, there was a raccoon on top of our roof.
+Suddenly, there was a raccoon on top of our roof.